TIRE PRESSURE FOR OFF-ROADING IN AN ATV

 The optimal tire pressure for off-roading depends on the type of terrain you’ll be riding on.
 While these aren’t always exact and can depend a lot on your specific vehicle, they are average recommendations.
 Here are some general guidelines:

-• Sand: For sand riding, you’ll want to let a little bit of air out of your tires to increase their surface area and give them more traction.
-A good starting point is around 8-10 psi.
+- Sand: For sand riding, you’ll want to let a little bit of air out of your tires to increase their surface area and give them more traction.
+A good starting point is around 8-10 psi for riding in a sandy terrain.

-• Mud: For muddy conditions, you’ll want to let a bit more air out of your tires to help them conform to the contours of the terrain and provide maximum traction.
-A good starting point is around 6-8 psi.
+- Mud: For muddy conditions, you’ll want to let a bit more air out of your tires to help them conform to the contours of the terrain and provide maximum traction.
+A good starting point is around 6-8 psi for your ATV tire pressure.

-• Rocks and hard-packed dirt: For rocky or hard-packed dirt terrain, you’ll want to inflate your tires to a higher pressure to reduce the risk of punctures and provide a smoother ride.
-A good starting point is around 10-12 psi.
+- Rocks and hard-packed dirt: For rocky or hard-packed dirt terrain, you’ll want to inflate your tires to a higher pressure to reduce the risk of punctures and provide a smoother ride.
+A good starting point is around 10-12 psi for a rocky terrain.

 Here are a few additional tips and considerations to keep in mind when adjusting your tire pressure for off-roading: